Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 These ruins, freely accessible to visitors, offer a rare glimpse into life during the Pictish and Norse dominions.

-The visitor centre, managed by Historic Environment Scotland, is open from mid-June to the end of September, providing further insights into the island’s storied past.
+The visitor centre, managed by Historic Environment Scotland, is open from mid-June to the end of September and provides further insights into the island’s storied past.

 Here, you can delve deeper into the lives of those who called the Brough of Birsay home, from the Picts to the Norse settlers, through artifacts and displays that bring their stories to life.